The Origins Of Blood Type Personality Theory: Can Blood Types Reveal Personality Traits?

 Type O

 People with blood type O are considered optimistic, easygoing, and confident.
 Their negative personality traits include being rude, vain, or self-centered.
-Their confident natures also make Os good leaders, and they are said to be physically strong.
-For example, people with O type are said to be good baseball players.
+Their confident natures are said to be linked to their blood type making Os good leaders, and they are said to be physically strong.
+For example, people with O type are said to be good baseball players, a trait also linked to their competitive spirit.
 Once again, Os should be most compatible with their own type or with type ABs.

 Type AB